Benchmarking LLMs' Judgments with No Gold Standard: Implementation Details

 \section{Implementation Details}

 In this section, we provide a detailed interpretation of how we implement our proposed metrics to facilitate the replication of our results.
-This includes comprehensive descriptions of all prompts utilized for generating peer-review judgments, preprocessing the judgments, and predicting the judgments.
+This includes comprehensive descriptions of all prompts utilized for generating peer-review judgments, preprocessing the judgments, predicting the judgments, as well as other details that help reproduce the implementation. {In all LLM API calls in our experiments, for reproducibility, we keep the temperature at 0 and the maximum (output) token count at 4000, unless otherwise specified.}